gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

     #.
 Create a list of the 4 main compass direction arrow images, then randomly sort them and display them.
     #.
 Create a list of the 4 secondary compass direction arrow images, then randomly sort them and display them.
     #.
 Create a list of the clock images for 12, 3, 6 and 9 o'clock then randomly sort them and display them.
     #.
-Create a list of the 4 main compass direction arrow images, then randomly sort them and display them then display them in reverse order using the **reverse** **method**.
+Create a list of the 4 main compass direction arrow images, then randomly sort them and display them, then display them in reverse order using the **reverse** **method**.
     #.
-Create a list of the 4 secondary compass direction arrow images, then randomly sort them and display them then display them in reverse order using the **reversed** **function**.
+Create a list of the 4 secondary compass direction arrow images, then randomly sort them and display them, then display them in reverse order using the **reversed** **function**.

     .. dropdown::
             :icon: codescan